mpapenbr/iracelog-deployment/README.md

-# iracelog-deployment
+# iracelog-deployment (Integration)
-Deployment configurations for iracelog
+Deployment configurations for iracelog in the integration environment for iracing-tools.de

+**Note** This environment is the actual setup for integration and ad hoc tests on the iracing-tools.de server.
+It may serve as a template for your own environments.
+See special notes for Docker compose and Kubernetes.

 ## Environment variables